Skip to content

 Sealing one’s fate

-John worked on the copywriting and marketing side of the team and wrote the bulk of the first Donegal Town website, long since gone alas.
-He remembers a talk he gave about the advent of the Internet to a bemused audience in the then Hyland Central Hotel.
-Looking out the window he saw what looked like a seal in the bay and said you’d be able to send pictures of that moving seal to someone in Australia in seconds.
-Thankfully, the Internet has proven to be a lot more than just long distance seal watching.
+I remember a talk I gave in ’97 about the advent of the Internet to a bemused audience in the then Hyland Central Hotel.
+Looking out the window I saw what looked like a seal in the bay and said ‘you’d be able to send pictures of that moving seal to someone in Australia in seconds‘.
+Thankfully, the Internet has proven to be a lot more than just long-distance seal watching!
+London beckoned in ’98.

 North Donegal